Adaptive Fusion Self-supervised Learning for Recommendation: EXPERIMENTS

 \subsection{Overall Performance Comparisons}

-To illustrate the superior performance of HFGCL, we compare with all baselines in Table \ref{tab:main_experiment}.
+Here, we compare with all baselines in Table \ref{tab:main_experiment}.
 The following observations are made:

-\begin{itemize}[left=0pt] \item Our HFGCL achieves the most superior performance compared to all baselines on three sparse datasets.
-Specifically, compared to the strongest baseline, HFGCL improves $w.r.t.$ NDCG@20 by 10.63\%, 3.83\%, and 3.41\% on the Amazon-book, Yelp2018, and Tmall datasets, respectively.
-The experimental results are sufficient to show that HFGCL has a strong recommendation performance, enabling the provision of personalized recommendations.
+\begin{itemize} \item Our AFGCL achieves the most superior performance compared to all baselines on three sparse datasets.
+Specifically, compared to the strongest baseline, AFGCL improves $w.r.t.$ NDCG@20 by 5.30\%, 1.96\%, and 1.60\% on the Amazon-book, Yelp2018, and Tmall datasets, respectively.
+The experimental results are sufficient to show that AFGCL has a strong recommendation performance, enabling the provision of personalized recommendations.

 \item Traditional MF-based method generally underperform compared to GNN-based methods, underscoring the substantial improvements that graph structures bring to recommender systems.
 Among these, LightGCN serves as the encoder for most GNN-based methods due to its straightforward and efficient architectural design.
-HFGCL uses this encoder, and by extracting the high-order information, we obtain the high-quality contrastive views thus further improving the method efficiency.
+AFGCL uses this encoder, and by extracting the adaptive structural information, we obtain the high-quality contrastive views thus further improving the method efficiency.

-\item All CL-based methods such as SimGCL, RecDCL, and BIGCF demonstrate clear superiority over traditional methods, largely due to the self-supervised signals derived from CL.
-Within this group, HFGCL achieves the best performance.
-This is mainly attributed to the high quality contrastive views and the ability to fuse different self-supervised signals with CL loss.
-Additionally, while RecDCL achieves sub-optimal performance $w.r.t.$ Recall@20 on the Amazon-book dataset, the use of the 2048 embedding size may compromise the fairness of comparisons with other methods.
-In contrast, HFGCL achieves superior recommendation performance by leveraging high-order contrastive for CL, without the need for any data augmentation.
+\item All CL-based methods clearly outperform traditional methods, largely owing to the self-supervised signals introduced through contrastive learning.
+Among these methods, AFGCL achieves the best performance.
+This improvement is mainly attributed to its high-quality representations and its ability to effectively fuse diverse self-supervised signals.

 \end{itemize}